📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 💳 Use no-FX-fee cards

-ING Orange, UBank, Wise, HSBC Global Everyday — no overseas transaction fees, no ATM fees.
+ING Orange, UBank, Macquarie, Wise, HSBC Global Everyday — no overseas transaction fees, no ATM fees.
 Savings vs standard Aussie cards: 3–4% on every spend.
-Over AUD $10,000 trip = $300–$400 saved.
+Over a AUD $10,000 trip = $300–$400 saved.
 Biggest no-effort win available.

 📅 Book shoulder seasons

 April–May and September–October hit the "sweet spot" — good weather, 20–30% lower prices, half the crowds.
-Peak season premium: flights +40%, accommodation +30%.
+Peak-season premium: flights +40%, accommodation +30%.
 Exception: Patagonia, where peak Dec–Feb is unavoidable for trekking.

 🛫 Open-jaw flights